Kitione Kautoga: Playing career

 He made his debut in round 24 of the 2022 NRL season for the Tigers, debuting from the bench against the St. George Illawarra Dragons.
 In 2024, he joined Canterbury.
 Kautoga made his club debut for Canterbury in round 5 of the 2024 NRL season against the Sydney Roosters.
 Kautoga played one further game for the club in the following round against Melbourne.

 On 13 December 2024, he signed a contract to join Canterbury's arch-rivals Parramatta ahead of the 2025 NRL season.

 2025

-Kautoga made his club debut for Parramatta in round 2 of the 2025 NRL season against the Wests Tigers which ended in a 32-6 loss.
+Kautoga made his club debut for Parramatta in round 2 of the 2025 NRL season against the Wests Tigers which ended in a 32–6 loss.
 On 27 June, the Eels announced that Kautoga was elevated into the teams Top 30 squad and had re-signed with the team until the end of 2027.

 On 15 July, it was announced that Kautoga would miss the rest of the 2025 NRL season after suffering a syndesmosis injury during the clubs round 19 loss against Penrith.

+2026

+In round 6 of the 2026 NRL season, Kautoga was taken from the field during Parramatta's embarrassing 52-10 loss against the Gold Coast.
+It was later revealed that he had suffered an MCL injury and would miss six weeks.

+Kautoga played 19 games for Parramatta in the 2026 NRL season as the club finished 13th on the table.